NAVFAC Washington Begins Construction of Historic Archival Complex

+“NAVFAC Washington is honored to support this important project to transform this former industrial facility into the Navy’s premier operational archives,” Said Capt.
+Greg Vinci, NAVFAC Washington commanding officer.
+“When completed, these facilities will aid in bridging the gap between scholars and warriors to cement our military’s legacy in history.”

+Chief of Naval Operations, Adm.
+Mike Gilday, one of the honorees who broke the ceremonial wall, attended the ground breaking event, hosted by Samuel Cox, NHHC director and curator for the Navy.
+NAVFAC was represented by Rear Adm.
+John Korka, commander, Naval Facilities Engineering Command, along with Capt.
+Vinci.

-NAVFAC Washington will renovate and reconfigure Washington Navy Yard Buildings 46 and 67, built in 1851, into the Operational Archives and Repository Complex.
+The project, budgeted at $41 million, will entail the reconfiguration and renovation of Washington Navy Yard buildings 46 and 67, built in 1851, in order to create the Operational Archives and Repository Complex.
 The multi-faceted complex will consist of the Navy’s Operational Archives, the Department of the Navy Library and Rare Book Room, Navy Art Collection, and the Underwater Archeology Conservation Laboratory.

+“What’s most unique is that this project involves building a facility that focuses first on the comfort of its artifacts, and second on the people actually occupying the building,” said Peter Mattes, NAVFAC Washington project manager.
+“This project will create facilities capable of properly protecting the historic art, documents, and memorabilia of the Navy.”

+The renovations include storage, labs and office space, along with the replacement of electrical, mechanical, and architectural in both buildings.
+Structural work will be completed to add a second story in both buildings.
+Finally, a top secret Sensitive Compartmented Information Facility (SCIF) will be constructed for the protection of Cold War documents currently stored in inadequate environmental conditions elsewhere in the National Capital Region.

 |Date Taken: